janko/janko.io/_posts/2026-05-26-extending-ruby-lsp-with-prism.md

 [Ruby LSP](https://shopify.github.io/ruby-lsp/) is a wonderful language server built on top of Prism, [Rubydex] and RBS.
 It implements a [variety of features](https://shopify.github.io/ruby-lsp/#general-features) that enrich the code editing experience in Ruby projects.
 Its [add-on](https://shopify.github.io/ruby-lsp/add-ons.html) architecture allows extending it with [Rails features], [Rubocop support] and custom functionality.

 Coming from Vim, I was really used to [rails.vim].
 When I switched to Zed, I started using Ruby LSP.
-In some ways I felt like I've gained superpowers, as now I had all these modern editor features that are possible because my Ruby code is actually being parsed.
+In some ways I felt like I'd gained superpowers, as now I had all these modern editor features that are possible because my Ruby code is actually being parsed.
 On the other hand, I found there were some features I was missing.

 One such feature was following `render` calls in view templates.
 Rails.vim offered a `gf` ("go to file") mapping, which when hovering over a `render` call would take me to the partial being rendered.
 In LSP terminology this functionality is called "go to definition".
 If I were to implement it, I knew it had to live in the Rails add-on.